 If you’ve noticed small lines on your teeth, you may have what dentists call craze lines.
-These web-looking imperfections should not be confused with cracked tooth syndrome (CTS), which is painful.
+These web looking imperfections should not be confused with a truly fractured tooth, which is painful.
 Craze lines are merely hairline cracks in tooth enamel.
-Though they are cosmetically displeasing, they are not particularly harmful to oral health unless they deepen and spread.
+Though these lines on teeth are cosmetically displeasing, they are not particularly harmful to oral health unless they deepen and spread.
 Treating craze lines is totally optional.

 Craze lines are usually harmless to oral health.
 Like tooth discoloration, craze lines make a person appear aged.
 If you value a youthful and attractive appearance there are cosmetic treatment options.

 Craze lines often occur naturally but may develop after dental trauma.
 They usually begin as a result of regularly biting and chewing foods, extreme temperature changes, or a single traumatic event, like biting down on a hard object.
 Some dental care procedures cause already weak tooth enamel to form these hairline cracks.

 As you consume food and drinks over time, the lines will become more obvious because staining agents build up and are difficult to remove at home.
 Some lines are not wide enough to accommodate toothbrush bristles for cleaning.
 You can try using whitening pastes, strips, and mouthwashes to treat craze lines.